tyler-cromwell/Mantle/README.md

 A toy Unix-like Kernel

 ## What is Humboldt?
-Humboldt is a toy Unix-like Kernel to get familiar with Operating System development.
+Humboldt is a toy Unix-like Kernel I am working on to get familiar with Operating System development.
+The project is inspired by Linux and BSD, and gets it's name from the Humboldt Penguin.